 To attain its lofty goal of being the first LEED platinum certified hotel in tropical Costa Rica, Olas Verdes needed to go the extra mile every step of the way.

-Olas Verdes hooked up with Big Ass Solutions to have 70 Haiku fans installed throughout the hotel, including two in each suite.
+Olas Verdes hooked up with Big Ass Fans to have 70 Haiku fans installed throughout the hotel, including two in each suite.

 Not only did Olas Verdes achieve LEED Platinum status, but it’s also the only LEED certified surf hotel on Earth.
 And the reduced energy load from the fans and LEDs means they can run for four hours when the power’s out.